Here’s an apple craft for kids and adults made out of oak apples or galls!Â

 Where do you find oak apples?

 You can find oak apples or oak galls on the roots, branches, and leaves of oak trees.
-You can also find them laying on the ground where oak trees grow.
+You can also find them lying on the ground where oak trees grow.
+If you are harvesting galls for crafts or ink making, late summer to early fall is typically the best time to collect them.
+Gather those that are mature, dry, and beginning to fall from the tree, or can be easily removed.

-Oak apples are caused by the larva of a species of wasp called a gall wasp or gallfly.
-Oak galls develop when the female insect lays her eggs and the hatching larvae feed on the nutritive tissue of the galls.
-Exactly how is unknown, but it is largely believed to be formed by chemical, mechanical, and/or viral triggers.
+Oak apples are fascinating natural growths found on oak trees.
+They are formed with certain types of wasps that lay their eggs in the tree’s tissue.
+They are caused by the larva of a species of wasp called a gall wasp or gallfly.
+Oak galls develop when the female insect lays her eggs.
+In response, the tree grows a protective casing around the larva — the gall.
+Once the eggs hatch, the larvae feed on the nutritive tissue of the galls.
+Exactly how the gall forms is unknown, but it is primarily believed to be formed by chemical, mechanical, and/or viral triggers.

 Related: Apple Pie Oatmeal Recipe